Does Home Insurance Cover Electrical Panel Replacement?

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

 The electrical panel, also known as a breaker box, controls the power that runs your appliances, electronic devices, and anything else in your home that relies on electricity.
-Typically contained in a metal box, the electrical panel holds circuit breakers.
+The electrical panel holds circuit breakers, which are typically contained in a metal box.
 Circuit breakers protect your home from the damage that an overload or short circuit can cause.[1]

 Secure.
 Free.
 Easy-to-use.